bigwiv/Biopython-cn/en/chr03.rst

 .. code:: python

     >>> template_dna.reverse_complement().transcribe()
-    Seq('AUGGCCAUUGUAAUGGGCCGCUGAAAGGGUGCCCGAUAG', IUPACUnambiguousRNA())
+    Seq('AUGGCCAUUGUAAUGGGCCGCUGAAAGGGUGCCCGAUAG')

-The ``Seq`` object also includes a back-transcription method for going from the mRNA to the coding strand of the DNA.
-Again, this is a simple U → T substitution and associated change of alphabet:
+The Seq object also includes a back-transcription method for going from the mRNA to the coding strand of the DNA.
+Again, this is a simple U → T substitution:

 .. code:: python

     >>> from Bio.Seq import Seq
-    >>> from Bio.Alphabet import IUPAC
-    >>> messenger_rna = Seq("AUGGCCAUUGUAAUGGGCCGCUGAAAGGGUGCCCGAUAG", IUPAC.unambiguous_rna)
+    >>> messenger_rna = Seq("AUGGCCAUUGUAAUGGGCCGCUGAAAGGGUGCCCGAUAG")
     >>> messenger_rna
-    Seq('AUGGCCAUUGUAAUGGGCCGCUGAAAGGGUGCCCGAUAG', IUPACUnambiguousRNA())
+    Seq('AUGGCCAUUGUAAUGGGCCGCUGAAAGGGUGCCCGAUAG')
     >>> messenger_rna.back_transcribe()
-    Seq('ATGGCCATTGTAATGGGCCGCTGAAAGGGTGCCCGATAG', IUPACUnambiguousDNA())
+    Seq('ATGGCCATTGTAATGGGCCGCTGAAAGGGTGCCCGATAG')

 *Note:* The ``Seq`` object’s ``transcribe`` and ``back_transcribe`` methods were added in Biopython 1.49.
-For older releases you would have to use the ``Bio.Seq`` module’s functions instead, see Section \ `3.14 <#sec:seq-module-functions>`__.
+For older releases you would have to use the ``Bio.Seq`` module’s functions instead, see Section \ `3.13 <#sec:seq-module-functions>`__.

-3.9  Translation
+3.8  Translation
 ----------------

 Sticking with the same example discussed in the transcription section